4 Minute Read

 For decades, we’ve known that we not only need to deliver a quality product or service, but that we need to focus on the customer experience.
 But what we have unintentionally ignored is the fact that employees are expecting the same.
 We’re not talking about massage therapists and bowling alleys necessarily; but employees want to feel good working for your company.

 It’s not just about culture or employee engagement.
 It’s not just the small benefits or perks you offer.
-It’s about designing work for and around the people who work for you.
-It’s about making sure your team wants to come to work.
+It is about designing work for and around the people who work for you.
+And about making sure your team wants to come to work.
 Making sure they actually enjoy working for your company.
 For over ten years now, Glassdoor has released an annual list of the “Best Places to Work” based upon the overall employee experience.
 According to an article by Forbes, the factors that contribute to this ranking are “overall satisfaction, career opportunities, compensation, work-life balance, and business outlook.”
 They also include a ranking for each company’s CEO and even the interview process.Read More›

+All the time, we see themes become popular in management.
+They seem like fads…something that will gain hype and eventually die down again.
+And by the time you implement a process, your employees have already found something else that’s more important.
 But one of those themes never went away: Employee Engagement.
 Whether you call it engagement or another term like accountability, ownership, empowerment, or commitment, it all revolves around creating an environment where employees act interdependently to drive your organization’s success.
 So, if you thought this was another fad, take out your notepad and write this down…It’s NOT.Read More›

 And It happened again.
 One of your star performers is leaving and you had no idea he was even looking!
 He’s been with you for several years.
 You’ve watched as he’s been promoted through the company.
 He’s been involved in some key projects over the years and you’ve invested in outside training to enhance his skills.
 But now he’s gone…Just like that!
 What happened?Read More›